Petronell-Carnuntum: History

 The village derives the second half of its name, Carnuntum, from the ancient Roman legionary fortress and headquarters of the Pannonian fleet from 50 AD, and later a large city of 50,000 inhabitants.

-There is a 2000-year-old amphitheatre, which was built outside the city walls around the end of the 2nd century AD.
+A 2000-year-old amphitheatre, which was built outside the city walls around the late 2nd century is still partly standing.
 The arena was originally surrounded by stadium seating for 13,000 spectators.
-There was an hexagonal basin speculated to be a baptismal font built in the 4th century AD, by which time the amphitheatre's usage had changed.
+A hexagonal basin, speculated to be a baptismal font, was built in the 4th century AD.